crashoverride777/swifty-ads/README.md

 # Rewarded Videos

 You should only show reward videos with a dedicated button and you should only show that reward video button when a video is loaded (see instructions below).
 If the user presses the reward video button and watches a video it might take a few seconds for the next video to reload afterwards.
-Incase the user immediately tries to watch another video afterwards this helper will show an alert informing the user that no video is available at the moment.
+Incase the user immediately tries to watch another video this helper will show an alert informing the user that no video is available at the moment.

 - AdMob